bepetersn/interview_q/docs/backend_design.md

 ## Authentication Workflow

 The API now requires a logged‑in user for all core endpoints.
-Users can be created via `/api/auth/register/` by POSTing a `username` and `password`.
+- Users can be created via `/api/accounts/register/` by POSTing a `username` and `password`.
-To obtain a session, POST the same credentials to `/api/auth/login/`.
+- To obtain a session, POST the same credentials to `/api/accounts/login/`.
-After logging in, requests to `/api/questions/`, `/api/questionlogs/` and `/api/tags/` will operate only on data belonging to that user.
+- After logging in, requests to `/api/questions/`, `/api/questionlogs/` and
+`/api/tags/` will operate only on data belonging to that user.
+- The `/api/accounts/identity/` endpoint returns information about the currently authenticated user.
+When accessed with a valid session or authentication token, it responds with user details such as username and user ID.
+This is useful for client applications to confirm the logged-in user's identity and display relevant account information.
+The browser is expected to send sessionid credentials (`withCredentials`).